kflagg/kflagg.github.io/index.md

 ---
-title: "Welcome to Kenny's Home Page"
+title: "Welcome to Kenny Home Page"
 layout: home
 author_profile: true
 ---

 Welcome!
-I am a freelance statistics and data science consultant, currently currently taking on [consulting collaborators](consulting).
-I have broad experience in both scientific research and the tech sector and I am especially interested in helping small or growing teams establish repeatable processes and complete analyses.
+I am a freelance statistics and data science consultant, currently currently taking on [consulting projects](consulting).
+I have broad experience in both scientific research and the tech sector and I am especially interested in helping small or growing teams establish repeatable processes and complete their analyses.

 When not working with data, I am often traveling or doing swing and Latin dancing.
 However, this site is mostly about my professional activities.